top of page

 IRS Form 706 requires estates to report the fair market value of all assets, including firearms.

-• Federal and state regulations that affect transferability
+• Regulatory Transferability: Federal and state regulations that may limit the pool of potential buyers.

-Because of these variables, the IRS often expects a formal, defensible appraisal, especially for unique or high value firearms.
+Because of these variables, the IRS often expects a formal, defensible appraisal.
+Reliance on a "blue book" or a local gun shop's verbal estimate rarely survives a federal audit.

 From a valuation standpoint, firearms are closer to fine art than to furniture.
-Two rifles that look nearly identical to a family member may differ by thousands of dollars in market value depending on serial number range, factory configuration, or proof marks.
-Estate attorneys and fiduciaries often lack the specialized knowledge to identify these subtleties, which is why professional appraisal becomes critical.
+Two revolvers that look nearly identical to a family member may differ in value by thousands of dollars based on subtle proof marks or factory boxes.
+Missouri estate attorneys and trust officers often lack the specialized technical knowledge to identify these value-drivers, which is why professional, certified appraisal is critical for their protection as well as the family’s.

 Appraising a S&W 686 Pistol